the Linux file tree

 /var/spool

-The /var/spool directory typically contains spool directories for mail and cron, but also serves as a parent directory for other spool files (for example print spool files).
+for other spool files (for example print spool files).

 /var/lib

-The /var/lib directory contains application state information.
+directory contains application state

-Red Hat Enterprise Linux for example keeps files pertaining to rpm in /var/lib/rpm/.
+Red Hat Enterprise Linux for example keeps files pertaining to

 /var/...